 I will usually carry a diary when I’m out camping.
 At the end of the day if I’m not too tired I’ll record observations and thoughts about the day’s events.
 Sometimes there is a story to tell.
 Sometimes I fall asleep with the pen in my hand.
 It’s a good way to settle in at night.

-2012 was the first time I brought one of my kids into the wilderness, along with a couple friends and their dads.
-We checked out a wilderness area closer to home in the UP of Michigan, the Sylvania Wilderness
+2012 was the first time I brought one of my kids into the wilderness, along with a couple of his friends and their dads.
+We checked out a wilderness area closer to home in the UP of Michigan, the Sylvania Wilderness.

 2018 was a good year, canoeing-wise.
 In May, a buddy and I took a canoe I had newly refurbished for a christening run down the Nippersink Creek in lieu of the cancelled Des Plaines Marathon.
 A month later, my youngest and I did a Father’s day weekend float on a section of the Wisconsin River.
-Then in August I took my 10 and 5 year old kids on a easy loop off of the Gunflint.
+Then in August I took my 10 and 5 year old kids on a easy loop off of the Gunflint Trail in the BWCA.

 2022 had a few overnight paddles.
 The Scouts wanted to paddle a piece of the Wisconsin over Labor Day weekend, and then Joe and I got away for 10 incredible days & nights of late September BWCA goodness.